gitglob/Linear_Control_Design/README.md

 # Linear Control Design -Matlab-

-*Project on Automatic Control Systems course*
+*Project on Linear Control Design course*

 The excercise description, as well as my answer are in greek language.
 The code and its comments are in english.